 If you are interested or have further questions, please send an email to Harry Hummels, Professor of Ethics, Organisations and Society, at Maastricht University: firstname.lastname@example.org

-- Technology and Flourishing (Axis Chairs: Fabrizio Maimone, LUMSA University, Italy and Benito Teehanke, De La Salle University, Philippines)
+- Human Flourishing, Humanistic Management and Digital Transformation (Axis Chairs: Fabrizio Maimone, LUMSA University, Italy and Benito Teehankee, De La Salle University, Philippines)

-- Mindfulness and Work (Axis Chair: Sophia Town, Fordham University)
+- Wisdom at Work (Axis Chair: Sophia Town, Fordham University)

 For more information and how to join one of our research axes or to suggest the formation of another research group, please contact David Wasieleski at: firstname.lastname@example.org.